- M.M., Master of Music, The Boston University School of Music, 1990

 - B.M., Bachelor of Music, Seoul National University, 1988

-Sung-Mi Im is lecturer in music in chamber music at the Indiana University Jacobs School of Music.
+Sung-Mi Im is senior lecturer in music in chamber music at the Indiana University Jacobs School of Music.

 A native of South Korea, Im began her piano studies with her mother at the age of three.
 After a successful debut with Daegu Symphony Orchestra at the age of eight, she pursued undergraduate studies at Seoul National University and her master’s degree in performance under the Dean’s Scholarship at Boston University, studying with Kwi-Hyun Kim and Tong-Il Han.